MetaMask/metamask-desktop/packages/app/app/scripts/desktop/README.md

 - Copy the `.metamaskrc.dist` file to `.metamaskrc`
     - Replace the `INFURA_PROJECT_ID` value with your own personal [Infura Project ID](https://infura.io/docs).
     - Optionally, replace the `PASSWORD` value with your development wallet password to avoid entering it each time you open the app.
-- Run `yarn build:desktop:dev` to start development environment.
+- Run `yarn build:desktop` to start development environment.
 (This will open up extension, desktop main process and desktop renderer process in watch mode)
     - Run `yarn start:desktop` to run the electron application.

 ### Building locally with MV3 enabled